ArloysMacias/fitness4you/README.md

 # Fitness4You: An E-commerce site
-This e-commerce site is was created as a fourth Mile stone project with Code Institute.
+This e-commerce site is was created as a Full-Stack Mile stone project with Code Institute.
 It is a web-based store where users can view and purchase fitness and nutritional supplements as a part of their fitness routine.
 They can search and filter the offered products dynamically Users can interact with the site as a guest, including purchasing or users can create a profile, log in and interact with the site through his or her own account.
 This also allows the user to keep track of his or her information and purchase history.

 ## Table of Contents